vikric/1DV610-L2/README.md

 School project for Linnúniversity

 ## Description
-A module for validating multiple inputs.
+A module for validating formats of multiple inputs.

 - Dates
 - Emailaddresses